Investors

 - A balanced age distribution to ensure the continuity of the Board’s work and enable seamless succession planning

 The first appointment of members of the Board of Executive Directors is for a term of no more than three years.
 The standard age limit for members of the Board of Executive Directors is 63.
 The Supervisory Board determines the number of members on the Board of Executive Directors.
-It is guided by insights gained by BASF as a company with an integrated leadership culture and is determined by the needs arising from cooperation within the Board of Executive Directors.
-The Supervisory Board considers six to be an appropriate number of Board members given the current business composition, future responsibilities associated with development and the fundamental organizational structure of the BASF Group.
+It is guided by the concept of BASF as a company comprising core businesses and standalone businesses and is determined by the needs arising from cooperation within the Board of Executive Directors.
+The Supervisory Board considers six to be an appropriate number of Board members given the current business composition, future development tasks and the fundamental organizational structure of the BASF Group.

 Supervision of company management by the Supervisory Board

-The Supervisory Board appoints the members of the Board of Executive Directors and supervises and advises the Board of Executive Directors on management issues.
-It must also be involved in making decisions that are of key importance for the company.
-This also includes the Board of Executive Directors’ consideration of sustainability topics with regard to corporate governance.
-The Supervisory Board is also responsible for auditing BASF SE’s and the Group’s Annual Financial Statements.
+The Supervisory Board appoints the members of the Board of Executive Directors.
+It supervises and advises the Board of Executive Directors on management issues and must also be involved in making decisions that are of key importance for the company.
+This also includes the Board of Executive Directors’ consideration of sustainability issues with regard to corporate management.
+The Supervisory Board is also responsible for auditing BASF SE’s and the BASF Group’s Annual Financial Statements.
 As members of the Supervisory Board may not simultaneously be on the Board of Executive Directors, a high level of independence is already structurally ensured with regard to the supervision of the Board of Executive Directors.

 In addition to the SE Regulation, the relevant legal basis for the size and composition of the Supervisory Board is provided by the Statutes of BASF SE and the Agreement Concerning the Involvement of Employees in BASF SE (Employee Participation Agreement).
 The latter also includes the regulations applicable to BASF for implementing the statutory gender quota for the Supervisory Board.
 The German Codetermination Act does not apply to BASF SE as a European stock corporation (Societas Europaea, SE).

 The Supervisory Board of BASF SE comprises 12 members.
 Six members are elected by the shareholders at the Annual Shareholders’ Meeting via a simple majority.
 Six members are elected by the BASF Europa Betriebsrat (BASF Works Council Europe), the European employee representation body of the BASF Group.
-In accordance with the resolution of the Annual Shareholders’ Meeting on June 18, 2020, the period of appointment for newly elected members of the Supervisory Board was reduced from five to four years; and the Statutes were amended accordingly.
+Newly elected members of the Supervisory Board are appointed for a term of four years.
 This ensures that the maximum membership duration of 12 years up to which a Supervisory Board member can be classified as independent in accordance with the German Corporate Governance Code corresponds to a total of three election terms.

-The Board of Executive Directors continually informs the Supervisory Board about matters such as the course of business and expected developments, the financial position and results of operations, corporate planning, the implementation of the corporate strategy, including the sustainability strategy, business opportunities and risks, risk and compliance management and the internal control system.
+The Board of Executive Directors continually informs the Supervisory Board about matters such as the course of business and expected developments, the results of operations, net assets and financial position, material acquisition and divestiture projects, corporate planning, the implementation of the corporate strategy, including the sustainability strategy, business opportunities and risks as well as risk and compliance management and the internal control system.
 The Supervisory Board has embedded the main reporting requirements in an information policy.
 The chair of the Supervisory Board is in regular contact with the Board of Executive Directors, especially with its chair, outside of meetings as well.

-Competence profile, diversity concept and objectives for the composition of the Supervisory Board
+Competence profile, diversity concept, independence and further objectives for the composition of the Supervisory Board

 Competence profile

-The following requirements and objectives (as amended in December 2022) are considered essential to the composition of the Supervisory Board as a collective body:
+The following requirements and objectives (competence profile as amended in December 2022) are considered essential to the composition of the Supervisory Board as a collective body:

 - Leadership experience in managing companies, associations and networks